alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 # How-to

 Add the **RMS Scheduler Modifier** to your location at **post-policy-match** phase.
-Create a topology using simple mocks and add one or several **RMSScheduleWorkflowPolicy** to your topology.
+Create a topology using simple mocks and add one or several **RMSScheduleWorkflowPolicy** to your topology (or use [this one](src/test/resources/csar/sample.yml)).

-The following policy config example will trigger the run workflow (you need a run workflow !) each hour at 0 and 30 minutes with a TTL of 10 minutes (if workflow fails, it will be retried during 10 minutes) :
+The following policy config example will :
+- trigger the run workflow (you need a run workflow !) each hour at 0 and 30 minutes.
+- if workflow fails, it will be retried maximum 2 times (during the window time of 10 minutes).
+- each retry will be delayed of 1 minute

 Property name | value
 ------------ | -------------